Tyler Stephenson Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in MLB.

-- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.04).
+- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.

-- Giants pitchers combine to allow 141 home runs (1.1 per game), the fifth-fewest in baseball.
+- Giants pitchers combine to surrender 141 home runs (1.1 per game), the fifth-fewest in baseball.

-- The Giants are sending Harrison (0-0) to the mound for his second start of the season.

-- The lefty last appeared on Tuesday against the Philadelphia Phillies, when he threw 3 1/3 innings, allowing two earned runs while giving up five hits.
+- His last time out was on Wednesday against the Philadelphia Phillies, when the righty tossed five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.